-Enterovirus disease came to national attention in the fall of 2014 when the United States Centers for Disease Control and Prevention (CDC) identified an acute outbreak of Enterovirus D68 (EV-D68).
-This outbreak sent hundreds of children to the hospital, primarily in the Midwest and Southeast states.
-Enterovirus D68 (EV-D68) is one of many non-polio enteroviruses.
-This virus was first identified in California in 1962, but it has not been commonly reported in the United States until now.
+Enterovirus infections are most likely to occur in the summer and fall.
+Enterovirus disease came to national attention in the fall of 2014 when the United States Centers for Disease Control and Prevention (CDC) identified an acute outbreak of EV-D68.
+This outbreak sent hundreds of children to the hospital.
+Further outbreaks were seen in 2016, 2018 and to a lesser extent in 2020.
+More isolates have been noted in late summer of 2022, following the 'every two years' pattern.
 The recent EV-D68 outbreak in the United States has increased interest in enterovirus infections because like other enteroviruses, EV-68 causes a respiratory illness primarily in children, but it is unusual because it is causing more severe symptoms.
-The reason health officials are concerned this year is that there have been so many hospitalizations.